What is APS in real estate?

 For essential legal strategies and advice on safeguarding future ownership rights, you can learn how to protect real estate ownership.

 From the buyers’ perspective, the title search and closing date should be set as close as possible, and from the sellers’ perspective, they should be set as far as possible.
 The title search date is the deadline for the purchaser’s lawyer to require the seller to fix things before closing.
 For instance, the lawyer will often require the seller to pay out any existing debts, fix damages to property, and sometimes even correct renovations that were done without a permit in advance.
 Ensuring that the agreement for the purchase and sale of real estate is thoroughly reviewed and understood is crucial for both parties to protect their interests and ensure a smooth transaction.
-For a list of Varity Law due diligence searches that the lawyer should be performing, see our blog here.
+For a list of resale property due diligence searches that the lawyer should perform, read what is involved in resale property purchase.

 Chattels Included